MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 - *Empower the development team*: Allow the development team to own the prioritization of technical debt resolution.
 They're in the best position to identify areas of the codebase that require attention and understand the effects of technical debt on workload functionality.
 Encourage open communication and collaboration within the team to ensure that technical debt is addressed effectively.

 - *Prioritize*: Prioritize technical debt items based on their effects on workload functionality.
 Focus on addressing the issues that have the most significant effect on the performance, maintainability, and scalability of the workload.
-By prioritizing effectively, you can maximize the effects of your efforts in removing technical debt.
+By prioritizing effectively, you can maximize the effects of your efforts to remove technical debt.

 Removing technical debt is an ongoing process.
 It requires a proactive approach and continuous effort from the development team.
 By setting and adhering to specific standards in the codebase and implementing mechanisms like quality gates, you can effectively address technical debt and create a cleaner, more maintainable codebase: